-Just as the energy crisis of the 70's propelled the roofing industry towards innovative modified bitumen roofing alternatives, today's energy crisis is already precipitating a new generation of roofing technologies.
-Roofing manufacturers, power companies, governmental bodies and environmentalist organizations are collaborating on novel and innovative ways to conserve energy.
+Just as the energy crisis of the 1970s propelled our industry toward innovative modified-bitumen roofing alternatives, today's energy crisis is already precipitating a new generation of roofing technologies.
+Roofing manufacturers, power companies, governmental bodies, and environmentalist organizations are collaborating on novel and innovative ways to conserve energy.

 Vegetative roofing and photovoltaic technologies remain at the cutting edge of those efforts.
-However, they are not likely to gain substantive market share in the next decade without governmental intervention in the form of mandates or incentives unless energy costs rise high enough to substantially shorten the return on investment interval for such technologies.
-In some urban areas this is already happening with vegetative systems, due to their combined benefits of energy saving and sewer-water run-off reduction.
-In the interim however, the most likely scenario for the next decade is for the roofing industry to see its most significant growth in the area of cool roofing technologies.
+However, they are not likely to gain substantive market share in the next decade without governmental intervention in the form of mandates or incentives, unless energy costs rise high enough to substantially shorten the return on investment interval for such technologies.
+In some urban areas, this is already happening with vegetative systems, due to their combined benefits of energy saving and sewerwater run-off reduction.
+In the interim, however, the most likely scenario for the next decade is for our industry to see its most significant growth in the area of cool-roofing technologies.